CherishaJajodia/Weather-Forecast-App/README.md

 # Weather-Forecast-App
-The Weather Forecast Project is designed to provide accurate and real-time weather information to users
+Weather application created using html,css,javascript which uses an open weather API to display weather updates on the basis of the users seached city.